-When you install Instant Client, the Instant Client libraries are installed under the ORACLE_HOME/instantclient directory and the Instant Client Light specific library is installed under the ORACLE_HOME/instantclient/light directory.
-To configure Instant Client Light, you must replace the ORACLE_HOME/instantclient/libociei.sl file with the ORACLE_HOME/light/instantclient/libociicus.sl file.
+When you install Instant Client, the Instant Client libraries are installed under the ORACLE_HOME directory and the Instant Client Light specific library is installed under the ORACLE_HOME/light directory.
+To configure Instant Client Light, you must replace the ORACLE_HOME/libociei.so file with the ORACLE_HOME/light/libociicus.so file.

-After replacing the library file, you must set the LD_LIBRARY_PATH environment variable to point to the location of the Instant Client shared library files.
+After replacing the library file, you must set the LIBPATH environment variable to point to the location of the Instant Client shared library files.
 For example:

-\$ORACLE_HOME
+\$ORACLE HOME